Get Started with Shield Platform Encryption

 - Provision your license.Contact Salesforce to get one.
 Shield Platform Encryption is automatically available in Developer Edition orgs created on or after the Summer of 2015.

 - Assign permissions.To enable Shield Platform Encryption, you need the Customize Application and Manage Encryption Keys permissions.
 After you enable encryption, you can give others permission to complete administration tasks on the Encryption Policy page.
 However, you likely don’t want everyone managing encryption keys.
 Assign permissions with these scenarios in mind.
-For example, as an admin, assign yourself the View Setup and Configuration permission.
-This lets you enable encryption features for fields, files, attachments, and apps.

 - Enable Shield Platform Encryption for your org.When you have your license and permissions set up, you can enable Shield Platform Encryption on your orgs.
 You then create org-specific tenant secrets and customize your encryption settings for each org.